ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 >
 > [!NOTE]
 > If the `MeasureWhen` property is set to `AutomaticallyAfterSourceComplete`, only the first measurement taken will return valid data.
 >It is advised to use `ConfigureMeasureSettings` method for measure only workflows, to ensure the measurement is successful.
+Properties like `MeasureWhen` and `MeasureTrigger` should not be configured individually for channels as STL configures them for all the follower channels and they are not meant to be overridden.
 >
 > ```cs
 > var sessionManager = Initialize(pinmap);